-As park development and boulevard planting continued to lag further and further behind the city's growth under the direction of the Parks Board, our old friend William Pearce began meeting with the Calgary Horticultural Society.
-They discussed the need for a master plan for parks and the creation of a new institution that would be more effective in dealing with some of the long-term planning questions and issues around parks.
+As park development and boulevard plant-

+ing continued to lag further and further

+behind the city's growth under the direction

+of the Parks Board, our old friend William

+Pearce began meeting with the Calgary Horticultural Society.
+They discussed the need for a master plan for parks and the creation of a new institution that would be more effective in dealing with some of the long-term planning questions and issues there to this day.

+around parks.

-In December 1911, the Town Planning Commission formed.
-Its mandate was to plan for parks, boulevards and the like, city-wide and far into the future.
-This arm's length group of citizens would contract a town planning consultant from the British Empire named Thomas Mawson.
-His job was to create a plan for a greater Calgary, and though truly inspirational in its vision of an "open space" parks system with "linear parks" and "pathway connectivity," the Mawson Plan of 1914 had not anticipated the social and economic challenges of the First World War.
-Through no fault of its own, the Mawson Plan would be shelved even before it was completed.
+length group of citizens would contract a Bowness Park holds a special place in town planning consultant from the British Calgary's park history, its cultural land-Empire named Thomas Mawson.
+His job scape, and in the hearts of Calgarians.
+Its was to create a plan for a greater Calgary, picturesque natural setting along the Bow and though truly inspirational in its vision River on the outskirts of town made it a of an "open space" parks system with "linear classic example of the kind of "pleasure parks" and "pathway connectivity," the grounds" enjoyed by city folk in the early Mawson Plan of 1914 had not anticipated 1900s.
+The streetcar was extended west to the social and economic challenges of the encourage public access.
+The lagoon made First World War.
+Through no fault of its for a popular swimming hole in the summer own, the Mawson Plan would be shelved and an equally popular skating rink in the even before it was completed. colder months.
+Visitors enjoyed amusement park rides and music, broadcast through